 Open prisons comprise 30%–35% of the prison estate.

 Open prisons differ from closed prisons in their philosophy.
-Open prisons have many benefits including a reduced likelihood of institutionalisation, and provide for a gradual transition to life on the outside.
+Open prisons have many benefits, including a reduced likelihood of institutionalisation, and provide for a gradual transition to life outside prison.

 Indicators for Standard 6

 Indicator S6.1: Open provision in the prison estate.

 Open provision has represented only 6.7% of the entire prison estate since April 2017, when the Training Unit semi-open prison was closed.

 There has been no increase in open provision across the prison estate in 2018–2019.
 The lack of an open prison for women serving long sentences is a significant gap in supports regarding the readjustment process to life outside prison.
 Despite it being a recommendation made by the Penal Policy Review Group (2014), no open prison for men in an urban area has been established.

 The limited access to open prisons, particularly in the context of the growing number of prisoners serving longer and life sentences (as identified in Standard 2) is a significant gap in supports aimed at minimising the institutionalisation effects of a closed prison environment on an increasing number of prisoners, and helping people to gradually reintegrate into society.